The damage throttling number of a graph

-\begin{thm} There exists a connected graph $G$ with $\thd(G) \leq \thc(G) - 3$. \end{thm} \begin{proof} We will show that the graph $G$ in Figure \ref{fig:GapOf3Graph} has $\thc(G)=6$ and $\thd(G)=3$.
 We show first that $\gamma(G)=5$.
 Note that $\{1,4,9,10,14 \}$ is a five-vertex dominating set.
 Suppose that a dominating set $S$ of only four vertices exists.
 In order to dominate vertices $1$, $7$, $8$, and $14$, $S$ must include a vertex from each of $\{1,2,3\}$, $\{5,7,9\}$, $\{6,8,10\}$, and $\{12,13,14\}$, respectively.
 Since the vertices in these four sets each have degree 2, every vertex in $S$ dominates three vertices and so $S$ can dominate at most twelve vertices.
 Therefore no such set $S$ of size four exists.

 Observe that $G$ is not cop-win; so, we consider $k\geq 2$.
 By domination, $\capt_k(G)=1$ for $5\leq k\leq 13$ and $\capt_k(G)\geq 2$ for $2\leq k\leq 4$.
 It remains to show that $\capt_2(G)\geq 4$ and $\capt_3(G)\geq 3$.